 Here at Bambu Batu, one of our mottos is, “If it can’t be done with bamboo, it probably shouldn’t be done.”
 We say this half in jest, but the other half is quite earnest.
 The vigorous grass produces wood as strong oak, building materials vastly greener than steel or concrete, and fabric softer than cotton.
 Reaching maturity in five or six years, full-sized bamboo culms can be harvested twice a year without the need for replanting.
 And they require little or nothing in the way of pesticides and fertilizers.

 When it comes to fighting climate change, bamboo’s value cannot be overstated.
-A grove of bamboo can produce about 30-35 percent more oxygen than a equal area of trees.
+A grove of bamboo can produce about 30-35 percent more oxygen than an equal area of trees.
 And because bamboo can be continuously harvested without killing the plant, that allows it to serve as a precious and long-lasting carbon sink.

 Bamboo farms or bamboo forests?